Baudouin of Belgium: Death of Patrice Lumumba

 In early December 1960, Lumumba and two colleagues, Maurice Mpolo and Joseph Okito, who had planned to assist him in setting up a new government, were imprisoned in military barracks located about 150 km from Leopoldville.
 They were underfed and mistreated, per Mobutu Sese Seko's orders.
 Lumumba registered his objections, writing directly to Indian and U.N. diplomat Rajeshwar Dayal, "in a word, we are living amid absolutely impossible conditions; moreover, they are against the law".
 Lumumba and his associates were released in mid-January 1961.
 Within hours, they were again captured and then transported to Katanga by the Congolese military and handed over to the Katangese authorities.
 They were beaten by Katangese officers and on January 17, they were executed on the orders of the Katangese leadership.
 The execution took place in the presence of Katangese President Tshombe, two Katangese ministers and Belgian officials.
 The firing squad was reportedly commanded by a Belgian Julien Gat.
 Lumumba was buried in a shallow grave but his body was later exhumed by Belgian police officer Gerard Soete who dismembered Lumumba's body, and dissolved the corpse in acid.

 In 2001, a parliamentary investigation set up by the Belgian government concluded that Baudouin, amongst others, was informed of the assassination scheme developed by Mobutu and Tshombé.
 Both men had conspired with a Belgian colonel, Guy Weber, to "neutralize Lumumba, if possible physically."
 The king was informed of the plot, but did nothing to oppose the murder.
 His lack of intervention was described as "incriminating" by the parliamentary investigation, although there was no conclusive evidence found that the king ordered the specifics of the plans.

-In June 2025, Baudouin's close associate Étienne Davignon, a former Belgian junior diplomat to Congo, was requested to be tried for war crimes for his involvement in the unlawful detention, deprivation of a fair trial, and torture of Lumumba in 1960.
-It is expected to be decided in January 2026 whether a trial will take place.
-Davignon has denied the allegations.
+In June 2025, Baudouin's close associate Étienne Davignon, a former Belgian junior diplomat to Congo, was requested to be tried for war crimes for his alleged involvement in the unlawful detention, deprivation of a fair trial, and torture of Lumumba in September 1960.
+In March 2026, judges at the Brussels Criminal Court’s Council Chamber decided that Davignon would stand trial, but he died in May 2026 at age 93 before the trial could occur.